Trial of Conscience

 "No, of course I don't.
 But now...I wouldn't blame her for not wanting to work with me on this case."

 "When you start practicing law, you're going to run across a lot of people that you won't like and who will be difficult to get along with.
 Some will be opposing counsel, some will be on your side.
 Some will be your clients and witnesses."
 He said quietly.
 "This makes it hard to put your client first.
 You must constantly ask yourself, what's best for my client, and govern yourself accordingly."
 He sighed.
 "Evin Moran's not an easy person to get along with.
-If you don't want to work with her, I'll try and find somebody else to take over as your advisor."
+If you don't want to work with her, I'll try to find somebody else to take over as your advisor."

 "But that's my dilemma.
 I know that having her on the case is the best thing that could have happened for my clients.
-But every time we try and have a simple conversation, we end up arguing.
+But every time we try to have a simple conversation, we end up arguing.
 I've thought about this since last Monday, and I can't seem to come up with a solution.
 I've tried counting to ten, taking deep breaths, and I don't know what else.
 I don't have this problem with anybody else."

 "I've had you as a student in what, two classes?
 And now Clinic?"
 She nodded in agreement.
 "You're bright, energetic, and a quick study.
 I have no doubt that you can do anything you set your mind to.
 You'll come up with a solution that will work for you."